 Family-owned taco counter serving innovative, Mexican-inspired tacos and burritos

 Chef Denisse Lina Chavez’s El Atoradero family continues to grow with a new taqueria inside Gowanus’ Parklife venue space.
 The walk-up window service spot is focused on Mexico City-inspired tacos and burritos filled with chorizo, chicken tinga, lamb tongue, and other savory proteins.
 Also look out for those standout nachos from the original restaurant.

 The premier NYC kitchen for dangerously spicy Thai plates

 From the chef behind the widely acclaimed (and now-shuttered) Kao Soy in Red Hook, Ugly Baby is your new go-to for traditional, unfussy Thai food.
 The colorfully designed spot draws inspiration from different Thai regions for spice-centric dishes like the standout kua kling (dry shank beef curry), which is probably one of the spiciest things you’ll try all year.

 Simple staple dishes with spectacular twists in a tiny, storied spot

 Everybody knows about Prune, that tiny East Side spot with the line that stretches down the street and around the corner.
 The one that has consistently drawn crowds for 18 years.
 The one where you can never get a table, so you’ve stopped trying.
-Helmed by Gabrielle Hamilton, the place serves simple staple dishes, each with a spectacular twist: Grape-Nuts are blended with vanilla ice cream, omelettes are plumped with fried oysters and remoulade, Dutch-style pancakes come studded with blueberries.
+Helmed by Gabrielle Hamilton, the place serves simple staple dishes, each with a spectacular twist: Grape Nuts are blended with vanilla ice cream, omelettes are plumped with fried oysters and remoulade, and Dutch-style pancakes come studded with blueberries.
 The waitstaff gracefully moves at a breakneck pace to whittle down the line every weekend, but service never feels rushed.

 A cozy Greenpoint hideaway for rich, decadent veggie plates